Cameron Village, Baltimore: Public school transformations

 Chinquapin Middle School, located at 900 Woodbourne Avenue in Cameron Village, was formerly known as Woodbourne Junior High School.
 This school became the focus of controversy about prayer and Bible readings in public schools in 1960.
 Madalyn Murray O'Hair, whose son was attending Woodbourne Junior High School, filed a lawsuit against the city school system protesting compulsory Bible verse recitations and prayer in public schools.
 The Supreme Court ruled in her favor in the 1963 decision of Abington School District v.
 Schempp.

 The city closed Chinquapin as a middle school in 2010, replacing it with the Baltimore IT Academy Transformation School, a new program operating in the same building.
 In the new program, students in grades 6-12 study a career-oriented curriculum emphasizing math and information technology.

 Public transportation

-Route 36 (MTA Maryland) provides bus service along Maryland Route 542 (The Alameda), passing through the southeast corner of Cameron Village.
-Along the neighborhood's northern edge, Route 44 (MTA Maryland) has stops on E. Belvedere Avenue.
+MTA CityLink Yellow provides bus service along Maryland Route 542 (The Alameda), passing through the southeast corner of Cameron Village.
+Along the neighborhood's northern edge, MTA LocalLink 30 has stops on E. Belvedere Avenue.
 The U.S. Census estimated that in 2009 about a third of the neighborhood's employed population relied on buses to get to work.